 - Online check-in is available through your My Disney Experience account prior to your trip.
 You can check your account and connect all your reservations with the free app on your phone or online.

 - The resorts are filled with activities and events for the whole family!

 - You can take advantage of Extra Magic Hours, which are extended hours at the parks only for resort guests.

 - FREE Magic Bands are sent to every member of your party included in the room reservation.

 - NO RESORT FEE & FREE Wifi

-Now on to the Cons.
+Now on to the Cons of Staying on Property

 - Prices can be high even for the “value” resorts.
 For what is a very standard room, Disney prices can be expensive depending on your budget.
 There have been times when we haven’t been able to stay at our favorite value resort because it cost too much.
 When I say it costs too much, I mean the actual value of the room versus what they charge.
 I just don’t believe their rooms are worth what they charge during certain times of the year but it’s also taking the ambiance into account.
 When you pay for a room at Disney, you are not just paying for a regular hotel, you’re also paying for the whole experience.